Office of Elementary and Secondary Education, Department of Education.

 Requirement 2—Nutrition- and Physical Activity-Related Policies

-Grantees must develop, update, or enhance physical activity policies and food- and nutrition-related policies that promote healthy eating and physical activity throughout students' everyday lives, as part of their PEP projects.
+Grantees must develop, update, or enhance physical activity policies and Start Printed Page 13043food- and nutrition-related policies that promote healthy eating and physical activity throughout students' everyday lives, as part of their PEP projects.
 Applicants must describe in their application their current policy framework, areas of focus, and the planned process for policy development, implementation, review, and monitoring.
 Grantees will be required to detail at the end of their project period in their final reports the physical activity and nutrition policies selected and how the policies improved through the course of the project.

 Applicants must sign a Program-Specific Assurance that commits them to developing, updating, or enhancing these policies during the project period.
 Applicants that do not submit such a Program-Specific Assurance signed by the applicant's Authorized Representative are ineligible for the competition.